nguyendviet/mobile-notes/README.md

 - At the time of this documentation (April 2019), Ionic has released a beta version for React.
 However, it seems more complicated than it should be and I'm more familiar with React than Angular (which is originally supported by Inonic) so I decided to use the front-end code from Serverless-Stack.com.
 If you want to develop your own mobile app, consider using [React Native](https://facebook.github.io/react-native/).
 - Serverless-Stack.com uses [Serverless Framework](https://www.npmjs.com/package/serverless) to develop their Lambda code but I want to stick with AWS so I use AWS Blog's code.
 You can use [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to develop and troubleshoot your Lambda functions.
 - I also changed the folder structure of the React app (`./client/`) and some variable names.
 - Serverless-Stack.com only secure their routes, not their API URLs, that's why I implemented Cognito User Pool authorizer from Amazon and edited the front end code so that every API call must include a token.
+For example:
+    ```
+    return API.get("notes", `/notes/${noteid}/`, {
+        headers: {
+            "Authorization": token
+        },
+        queryStringParameters: {userid: userid},
+        pathParameters: {noteid: noteid}
+    });
+    ```
 - There's a lot more from Serverless-Stack.com like Automating Serverless deployments and Code Splitting in Create React App, you should definitely check it out.

 ## Author(s)